What Are the Medicare Supplement Insurance Plans in Michigan?

 Medicare Supplement Insurance plans in Michigan, also called Medigap, can cover some of the “gaps” in coverage by Medicare Parts A and B, such as copayments, coinsurance and deductibles.
 The purchase of a Medicare Supplement Insurance plan may help Michigan residents save a bit on out-of-pocket healthcare expenses.
 These insurance plans are available from private insurance companies throughout the state of Michigan.

-Residents of Michigan have 8 Medigap or Medicare Supplement Insurance plans from which to choose.
+In 2022, residents of Michigan have 10 Medigap or Medicare Supplement Insurance plans from which to choose.
 These include basic benefits from Plans A, B, D, G, K, L, M and N. Medigap Plans C, E, F, H, I and J are no longer available to those who are newly eligible to Medicare but enrollees of these plans have been grandfathered into them.

 As of 2020, Medicare Supplement Insurance plans will no longer sell Medigap Plans C or F to newly eligible Medicare members.
 Congress has decided that new Medigap plans will no longer be allowed to cover the Part B deductible after January 1, 2020.
 This will only affect Medicare Supplement Plans C and F as these are the only Medigap plans that cover the Part B deductible.
 Anyone enrolled in a Medigap Part C or F as of December 31, 2019 will be grandfathered and will be able to continue to use their plan as long as they want.